 Automated stakeholder feedback

-Finally, in a profession where communication is key, project management software can also benefit Project Managers by automatically keeping stakeholders in the loop.
+Finally, in a profession where communication is key, project management software can also benefit project managers by automatically keeping stakeholders in the loop.
 Specifically, certain feedback tools allow managers to inform stakeholders about the progress of their projects without the need for manual input.
 Since keeping stakeholders informed is one of the easiest ways to maintain good relations, this software can be an extremely useful tool for PMs.

 If you’re looking to leverage project management software but you’re not sure where to start, not to worry.
 Our latest breakdown of the top project management providers can help you establish which solution might be best for your business.
 You can see a snapshot of our top picks, in the table below.

-Price All prices listed are per user, per month (billed annually) | Verdict | |||||||||||
+Price From All prices listed as per user, per month (billed annually) | Score The overall score obtained from our most recent round of project management software user testing. | Verdict | |||||||